-When the NWDAF containing MTLF determines during the registration process described in clause 6.2E.3.2 that a subscription request for ML model accuracy monitoring to an NWDAF containing AnLF is related to a previous subscription for ML model accuracy information to a different NWDAF containing AnLF (due to changes in the provider of the ML accuracy monitoring for a given ML model, as an effect of analytics transfer among NWDAFs containing AnLF), the NWDAF containing MTLF may use as base for the new subscription request at the new NWDAF containing AnLF the parameters associated with the original subscription identification for the ML model accuracy information that was received in the registration request of the new NWDAF containing AnLF, as described in steps 1-2 of clause 6.2E.3.2.
+When the NWDAF containing MTLF determines during the registration process described in clause 6.2E.3.2 that a subscription request for ML Model Accuracy Monitoring to an NWDAF containing AnLF is related to a previous subscription for ML Model Accuracy Information to a different NWDAF containing AnLF (due to changes in the provider of the ML accuracy monitoring for a given ML Model, as an effect of analytics transfer among NWDAFs containing AnLF), the NWDAF containing MTLF may use as base for the new subscription request at the new NWDAF containing AnLF the parameters associated with the original subscription identification for the ML Model Accuracy Information that was received in the registration request of the new NWDAF containing AnLF, as described in steps 1-2 of clause 6.2E.3.2.

 2. The NWDAF containing AnLF sends a response to the NWDAF containing MTLF.

-3. The analytics consumer NF may send Analytics feedback information to the NWDAF containing AnLF as described in clause 6.1.1.
+3. The analytics consumer NF may send Analytics Feedback Information to the NWDAF containing AnLF as described in clause 6.1.1.

-4. When step 1 is triggered, the NWDAF containing AnLF may start monitoring the analytics accuracy of the ML model(s), if it not started yet.
+4. When step 1 is triggered, the NWDAF containing AnLF may start monitoring the analytics accuracy of the ML Model(s), if it not started yet.

-NOTE 1: The NWDAF containing AnLF can monitor the analytics accuracy in many ways: e.g. comparing predictions of ML model and its corresponding ground truth data, comparing changes in internal configuration for the analytics ID generation, previous existent records of analytics accuracy information etc.
+NOTE 1: The NWDAF containing AnLF can monitor the analytics accuracy in many ways: e.g. comparing predictions of ML Model and its corresponding ground truth data, comparing changes in internal configuration for the analytics ID generation, previous existent records of Analytics Accuracy Information etc.

-5. The NWDAF containing AnLF determines whether the analytics accuracy of the ML model is insufficient, i.e. deviation of the output analytics using the trained ML model from ground truth data (which are collected from Data Producer NF corresponding to analytic ID requested at the time which the prediction refers to) is greater than the Reporting Threshold(s) (which are locally configured or received in the Subscribe request), or the Reporting Period indicated in the Subscribe request is reached.
+5. The NWDAF containing AnLF determines whether the analytics accuracy of the ML Model is insufficient, i.e. deviation of the output analytics using the trained ML Model from ground truth data (which are collected from Data Producer NF corresponding to analytic ID requested at the time which the prediction refers to) is greater than the Reporting Threshold(s) (which are locally configured or received in the Subscribe request), or the Reporting Period indicated in the Subscribe request is reached.

-6. Either the Analytics feedback information is retrieved at step 3 or the NWDAF containing AnLF detects the analytics accuracy of ML model is insufficient at step 5, the NWDAF containing AnLF sends an Nnwdaf_MLModelMonitor_Notify request to the notification endpoint (e.g. the NWDAF containing MTLF).
-The Notify request includes either Analytics feedback information, or the monitored ML model accuracy information of the ML model (e.g. a Deviation value which indicates the deviation of the predictions generated using the ML model(s) from the ground truth data and the network data when the deviation occurs (which can be used by the NWDAF containing MTLF for possible ML model retraining) and the number of inferences that were performed during the time interval between Nnwdaf_MLModelMonitor_Register request and the Notify request or between the time of last Notification message and the time of the current Notification message and optionally an indication that the analytics accuracy of the ML model does not meet the requirement of accuracy for the ML model.
+6. Either the Analytics Feedback Information is retrieved at step 3 or the NWDAF containing AnLF detects the analytics accuracy of ML Model is insufficient at step 5, the NWDAF containing AnLF sends an Nnwdaf_MLModelMonitor_Notify request to the notification endpoint (e.g. the NWDAF containing MTLF).
+The Notify request includes either Analytics Feedback Information, or the monitored ML Model Accuracy Information of the ML Model (e.g. a Deviation value which indicates the deviation of the predictions generated using the ML Model(s) from the ground truth data and the network data when the deviation occurs (which can be used by the NWDAF containing MTLF for possible ML Model retraining) and the number of inferences that were performed during the time interval between Nnwdaf_MLModelMonitor_Register request and the Notify request or between the time of last Notification message and the time of the current Notification message and optionally an indication that the analytics accuracy of the ML Model does not meet the requirement of accuracy for the ML Model.

 7. The NWDAF containing MTLF sends a response.

-8. The NWDAF containing MTLF determines whether the ML model is degraded or not based on the notification at step 6.
-If the notification contains Analytics feedback information, the NWDAF containing MTLF may determine ML model degradation based on the procedures as described in clause 6.2E.2.
-Otherwise when the NWDAF containing MTLF has received the multiple analytics accuracy information, from one or more NWDAFs containing AnLF, it may consider that the ML model is degraded/to be updated (i.e. enough number analytics accuracy information received from one or more NWDAFs containing AnLF, indicating insufficient analytics accuracy).
+8. The NWDAF containing MTLF determines whether the ML Model is degraded or not based on the notification at step 6.
+If the notification contains Analytics Feedback Information, the NWDAF containing MTLF may determine ML Model degradation based on the procedures as described in clause 6.2E.2.
+Otherwise when the NWDAF containing MTLF has received the multiple Analytics Accuracy Information, from one or more NWDAFs containing AnLF, it may consider that the ML Model is degraded/to be updated (i.e. enough number Analytics Accuracy Information received from one or more NWDAFs containing AnLF, indicating insufficient analytics accuracy).